 8 Movements Needed for Full Shoulder Rehabilitation The first stage of shoulder injury rehabilitation is to restore range of motion.
 The shoulders are host to the most flexible and movable joints in your body, consisting of a ball and socket and a floating shoulder blade held on your ribs by muscle.
 It is unstable in […]

-Kinesiologists are gaining more recognition for their important contributions to helping people with chronic medical conditions, disabilities or musculoskeletal injuries, stay active for life.
+How Kinesiologists Contribute to Successful Rehabilitation Kinesiologists contribute to successful rehabilitation in many ways.
+We are gaining more recognition for our important contributions to helping people with chronic medical conditions, disabilities or musculoskeletal injuries, stay active for life.
 Working towards achieving the strength and movement you once possessed can be challenging.
-Since our bodies work as kinetic chains, injury or damage to one aspect throws it off as a […]
+Since our bodies work as […]

 Learn how to prevent an anterior cruciate ligament (ACL) injury before it happens.
 With increasing levels of sport participation at all ages, ACL injuries are becoming more common.
 Usually they occur from non-contact physical activities that involve sudden changes in direction, causing a twisting motion that results in an inward or outward rotation of the […]